Sustainable and low-cost installation of monopile foundations for future very large wind turbines

 David de Jager, director of GROW: “SIMOX is unique in its comprehensive approach to understand and assess multiple technologies under similar, controlled conditions.
 Tests with scaled monopiles will be performed in laboratories, at two onshore sites and at a nearshore site.
 This is also a good example of how the GROW consortium wants to (co)operate: a joint effort to tackle a challenge that is relevant for the offshore wind industry as a whole.”

 About SIMOX and GROW

 The Sustainable Installation of XXL Monopiles research project (SIMOX) is a Joint Industry Project and supported by funds from the MOOI scheme.
 The subsidy scheme, which is covered by the TKI Wind op Zee, part of the Topsector Energy, is managed by the Dutch Ministry of Economic Affairs and Climate.
 Project partners are Boskalis, Delft Offshore Turbine, Deltares, Royal IHC, RWE, Seaway7, Sif Netherlands, Shell, TNO, TU Delft and Van Oord (all part of the GROW consortium), and CAPE Holland, GBM Works and Siemens Gamesa Renewable Energy.
 SIMOX is a GROW project.
-GROW is a joint research program that initiates research and accelerates innovations in offshore wind.
+GROW is a joint research programme that initiates research and accelerates innovations in offshore wind.